ravynsoft/ravynos/README.md

 * 4 GiB RAM (system memory for physical and viritualized installs)
 * VGA capable of 1024x768 screen resolution
 * Either a CD/DVD drive or a USB port for booting the installer media

+airyxOS also runs well in virtual environments.
+It has been successfully run in VMware Fusion, VirtualBox, Proxmox, QEMU/KVM, and bhyve.

 ## Credentials for live media